Skip to content

 Is It Hard to Get Into Savannah State University?
 Acceptance Rate & Requirements

 Savannah State University, located in Savannah, Georgia, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 27%.
+The graduation rate is roughly 27%.

 Can I Afford It?